Max Strange

 d.
 Appoint elders (14:23)

-5. Early church leaders of apostle and elders guarded the Gospel.
+4. After the expansion work, the men went back to home-base Antioch to report and ready themselves to head back to do kingdom work (14:16-28).5.
+Early church leaders of apostle and elders guarded the Gospel.
 Antioch sent representatives (15:2-3) and met at the Jerusalem council to protect sola gratia and sola Christus.

 6. The mission team of Paul and Barnabas continued to return to Antioch, give report, and make vital mission decisions within the Christian capitol (15:35-41).